GarySimons/Gary_Simons/README.md

 * Enter data in form and click the add skill button to check it closes the page and returns to admin page, and that the admin page displays added data.
 * Hover over buttons to check they change colour.
 * Click on back to skills button to check it returns you to the admin page without changing data.
+* Repeat checks on mobile and tablet to verify they are correct.

 #### Heroku
 * Check Heroku is being updated and the changes are being deployed each time it is pushed to GitHub.
 * Open app on Heroku and test all pages, links and forms work correctly.
+* Repeat checks on mobile and tablet to verify they are correct.

 ### Planning
 The planning for this project involved using my **wireframes** to sketch a plan of which pages, buttons and forms needed to link to the database and to other parts.